 Main walls

 Repair category 2

-Notes Isolated areas of cracked masonry were noted and future repairs may be required.
+Notes Weathering was noted to external masonry along with localised areas of cracked render.
+Future repairs may be required.

-Windows, external doors and joinery Repair category 2 Notes Windows and doors were not all fully opened or tested however some items of wear and tear including some window units being stiff to operate were noted and some older style metal/timber units will be reaching the end of their efficient lifespan.
-Repairs or replacement of units and/or components may be required.
-Isolated evidence of decay was noted areas of external joinery which will deteriorate if left unattended.
+Windows, external doors and joinery

+Repair category 2

+Notes Windows and doors were not all fully opened or tested however some items of wear and tear including air gaps and a missing clip were visible to older units, and repairs or replacement of units and/or components may be required.

-External decoration s
+External decorations

 Repair category 1

 Notes Paint finished and decorated external surfaces will require redecoration on a regular basis.